 - Remove “paralysis” from the face.
 Stretch your muscles before taking a photo.
 Silent lip movement is a favorite exercise that many actors use before entering the frame.

 Dealing with your anxiety is just the beginning.
 Next, you need to get used to the dialogue with the photographer.
-An experienced master is to some extent a psychologist and sees in each hero a share of mystery and unpredictability, which must be understood, felt and interpreted by means of photography.
+An experienced master is, to some extent, a psychologist and sees in each hero a share of mystery and unpredictability, which must be understood, felt, and interpreted utilizing photography.

 In other words, the dialogue with the camera must be lived through.
 Breathe, communicate, give something inner, and then you will get material realization, for which you turned to the photographer.